OWASP Top Ten Proactive Controls 2018

 As a general rule, only the minimum data required should be stored on the mobile device.
 But if you must store sensitive data on a mobile device, then sensitive data should be stored within each mobile operating systems specific data storage directory.
 On Android this will be the Android keystore and on iOS this will be the iOS keychain.

-Secret keys are used in applications number of sensitive functions.
-For example, secret keys can be used to to sign JWTs, protect credit cards, provide various forms of authentication as well as facilitation other sensitive security features.
-In managing keys, a number of rules should be followed including:
+Secret keys can be used in a number of sensitive functions.
+For example, they can be used to sign JWTs, encrypt credit cards, sign hash, provide various forms of authentication and more.
+In managing keys, a number of precautious should be adhered including but not limited to the following:

 • Ensure that any secret key is protected from unauthorized access

-• Store keys in a proper secrets vault as described below
+• Store keys in a proper secrets vault as described in Application Secrets Management

 • Use independent keys when multiple keys are required